Charles (Buddy) Rogers holds and comforts Richard Arlen on his deathbed in a scene from the 1927 movie 'Wings.'

 "Moonlight" made history in 2017 as the first LGBTQ+ movie to win the Oscar for Best Picture.
 The film, which features an all-Black cast, was one big step toward making gay cinema that isn't whitewashed, features a range of identities, and doesn't make its queer characters one-note or vehicles of suffering.

 Stacker compiled a list of 50+ significant moments in the history of LGBTQ+ representation in film, using information from cultural critiques, film reviews and retrospectives, film scholars, and historical records to understand how the community has been represented on the big screen over the decades.
-The history starts in 1894, with the very first gay film, and ends in 2021 with a mainstream children's movie featuring a main character who is queer.
+The history starts in 1894, with the very first gay film, and runs through today, with the premiere of the first gay romantic comedy produced by a major studio in 2022.

 1894: 'The Dickson Experimental Sound Film' as first gay film